bf4r/dsm/README.md

 # instruction map
 ## d
+#### df
+- Define function
+- Creates a new function that can be called later.
+`df myfunction: cwls hello%e.`
+- Replace all dots in the function code with %e, as in end.
 #### dvs
 - Define variable string
 - Creates a new string variable which can be used or redefined later.